 Just STFU Already: Terry Crews Continues Cornball Caliber Quips About Race, Twitter Sean Combs Kettlebells Him In 280-Characters

 Terry Crews just can’t get enough.
-Maybe he’s into S&M because we can’t understand why anyone would willingly to put themselves in a position to take this sort of punishment unless they REALLY enjoy it.
+Maybe he’s into S&M because we can’t understand why anyone would willingly put themselves in a position to take this sort of punishment unless they REALLY enjoy it.
 Or maybe Terry is just a headass.
-In either case we would very much like him to cease and desist all nincompoop activities indefinitely.
+In either case, we would very much like him to cease and desist all nincompoop activities indefinitely.

 Today, Terry logged the latest entry into his clown canon: